OlenaTokova/CondaQuickBuilder/CondaQuickBuilder_Project_Description-2024.02.17-1507h.md

     This project was chosen because it is sufficiently detailed to require some requirement from the original vision, through implementation and delivery in a team context.

+### Product Purpose: Create End-to-end Automated Software Tool to generate Python script that builds a new conda environment from a project repository package.

 ### Learning Goals and Deliverables:

     TODO: distinquish between skills and knowledge deliverables and software deliverable(s)